 Some landlords use screening services that look up the information for them, and other landlords may do very little screening.
 Even if you have dings on your credit record, eviction history or criminal record, there is still much you can do to establish that you will be a good tenant.
 It’s a good idea to have a complete rental résumé, including employment information, references from previous landlords, supervisors, social workers and other community members, such as pastors or a faith leader.
 This can be especially important if you have credit issues or blemishes in your rental history.
 If you have blemishes on your record, you may be able to offer an additional deposit or a shorter lease to move in.

-It may be a good idea to ask the landlord to get a sense of their standards before you apply.
+It may be a good idea to talk to the landlord to get a sense of their standards before you apply.
 You may be able to avoid having to pay unnecessary screening fees if you find out ahead of time that the landlord will not consider renting to any tenant who has an eviction or criminal history.
-It may save you from paying screening fees in units where the landlord will not be willing to rent to you because of a blemish on your record.
+Landlords may be willing to discuss their specific criteria, which could save you from paying screening fees for a unit where the landlord will not be willing to rent to you because of a blemish on your record.

 Credit is one of the primary issues that landlords consider when screening tenants.
 If you know that you have credit problems, or if you find yourself paying numerous costly credit check fees to apartment buildings, you can take a copy of your credit report to the landlord when you look at the apartment and show them any blemishes that appear.
 Landlords do not have to accept your copy of the credit report, but you can explain what happened to your credit and what you are doing to clear up the problem.